sigasi/sigasi_insights/manual/opening.md

 *open Sigasi project* to enjoy all of Sigasi Studio’s powerful editing and navigation features.
-If the file you open from the command line is not in a Sigasi Studio project, Sigasi Studio opens the file as an [external file](#files-external).
+If the file you open from the command line is not in a Sigasi Studio project, Sigasi Studio opens the file as an [external file](#external-files).
 This is nevertheless really handy for quick edits.

 This feature enables you to configure Sigasi Studio as default editor for other